Larry Echo Hawk: Native American issues

 Echo Hawk has served on the American Indian Services National Advisory Board and Board of Trustees.
 He was appointed by President Bill Clinton to the Coordinating Council on Juvenile Justice, a leading group on justice policy development.
 He has also served on the board of the American Indian Community Resource Center.
 John Echo Hawk, director of the Native American Rights Fund, is his brother.

-Echo Hawk was appointed by President Obama as the Assistant Secretary of the Interior for Indian Affairs in 2009.
+Echo Hawk was appointed by President Obama as the assistant secretary of the interior for Indian affairs in 2009.
 During his tenure, the government increased the amount of land held in trust for federally recognized Native American tribes by 158,000 acres, supporting their efforts to be self-supportive and to reconnect fragmented reservations.
 He also oversaw several water agreements made with Native American tribes.
 He directed implementation of the Tribal Law and Order Act.
 While leading Indian Affairs, he oversaw the formation of the Tribal Leadership Conference, which provides for an annual meeting between leaders or other representatives of the 566 federally recognized tribes, the U.S. president and all members of the Cabinet.
 He resigned his position at Interior on April 27, 2012.

 In February 2019, Echo Hawk joined the administration of Utah governor Gary Herbert as special counsel on Native American affairs.

 LDS Church service

 In the LDS Church, Echo Hawk has served as president of a student stake on the BYU campus, a bishop, and high councilor.

-At the time he was elected State Attorney General in Idaho, he was serving as a member of the board of trustees of LDS Social Services.
+At the time he was elected attorney general of Idaho, he was serving as a member of the board of trustees of LDS Social Services.

 He was accepted by church membership as a general authority and member of the First Quorum of the Seventy on March 31, 2012.
 During his first year as a general authority he made multiple trips throughout the southwest US, often meeting with groups of Latter-day Saint Native Americans.
 From 2013 to 2015, Echo Hawk served as second counselor in the presidency of the church's Philippines Area.
 From 2015 to 2018, Echo Hawk served as an assistant executive director of the church's Correlation Department.
 He was also a member of the LDS Church's Boundary and Leadership Change Committee.
 On October 6, 2018, Echo Hawk was released and designated an emeritus general authority.

 Personal life

-He later baptized Teresa "Terry" Pries, whom he had been dating for several years.
-In 1968, their marriage in the Salt Lake Temple was performed by Spencer W. Kimball, then a member of the Quorum of the Twelve Apostles.
-The couple have had six children together.
+Echo Hawk married Teresa "Terry" Pries in 1968 in the Salt Lake Temple; their sealing was performed by Spencer W. Kimball, then a member of the Quorum of the Twelve Apostles.
+The couple have six children.